Top-notch Tassie brews

 In Burnie, get a dose of art with your coffee at Fundamental Espresso Bar.
 Then drive over to Park Grove's Secret Buddha Cafe for a sneak peek of their delicious menu.

 So, why the rush, coffee crusaders?
 Savor the journey home, from Scamander to Hobart, Devonport to the Derwent Valley and everywhere in between.
 Let the rich, diverse Tasmanian coffee culture make your trip back home one for the memory books.
-And remember, the school holidays might be over, but your coffee adventures are just brewing.
+And remember, the school holidays might be about the kids, but your coffee adventures are just brewing.
 Happy caffeinating!